schlomer/ripper/README.md

 Ripper is a simple to use database for JSON objects and supports partitioned, indexed, and filtered look-ups.
 Layout is similar to commercial, large scale JSON databases you might know.

-**DO NOT consider Ripper to be industrial grade as testing has been limited.
+**DO NOT consider Ripper to be industrial/commercial grade as testing has been limited.
 USE AT YOUR OWN RISK.**

 Host -> Data Servers -> Databases -> Containers -> JSON Objects